Requests are also accepted in person or through email. Processing can take between 24 and 48 hours.

 At this time, we are unable to email transcripts.

-Parents may inspect records relating to their child.
+Parents/guardians may inspect their child’s records.
 All temporary records will be sent to a student’s new school after transfer following the school’s request for the records.
 Release of information to other agencies or persons requires a specific written and dated consent of the parent/guardian designating the person or agency to which records may be released.

-Permanent student records consist of basic identifying information such as name, address, date of birth, parent names, transcripts, and attendance records.
+Permanent student records consist of basic identifying information such as name, address, date of birth, parent/guardian names, transcripts, and attendance records.
 Those records are kept in the District’s Educational Administration Center located at 210.
-S Church Road, Bensenville, IL 60106.
+S Church Road in Bensenville.
 Permanent records are maintained for 60 years.

 Temporary records consist of all needed information not required to be in the permanent records.
-Temporary records are maintained for at least five years after the student has transferred, graduated or otherwise permanently withdrawn.
-Temporary records may include intelligence and achievement scores, special education records, disciplinary records, teacher anecdotal notes, extracurricular participation, awards, and honors.
+They are maintained for at least five years after the student has transferred, graduated or otherwise permanently withdrawn, and may include intelligence and achievement scores, special education records, disciplinary records, teacher anecdotal notes, extracurricular participation, awards, and honors.

 - to inspect and review records within 45 days of the day the District receives a request for access;